frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 #### object

-A valid JSON object.
+The field contains a valid JSON object.

 `format`: no options (other than the default).

-Additional properties:

-- **jsonSchema**: an object field can be customized by `jsonSchema` property.
-If provided, `jsonSchema` `MUST` be a valid JSON Schema object and the field's values in each row `MUST` conform to this JSON Schema.

 #### array

-The field contains data that is a valid JSON format arrays.
+The field contains a valid JSON array.

 `format`: no options (other than the default).